Beliavsky/Groq-cpp-agent/README.md

 # Groq-cpp-agent
-Python script that uses Groq to create C++ programs, iterating with compiler error messages until they compile
+Python script that uses LLMs on Groq to create C++ programs, iterating with compiler error messages until they compile

 Sample output:
 ```